 Be mindful that this approach isn't bulletproof.
 A centralized service can store your IP address and enable law enforcement to connect your address to you.

-The second option is to buy your Bitcoin from a centralized exchange, and then use a Bitcoin mixing service to sever the connection between the address that you bought Bitcoin from and the one you're sending it to.
+The second option is to buy your Bitcoin from a centralized exchange, and then use a service that employs Coinjoin to help sever the connection between the address that you bought Bitcoin from and the one that you’re sending it to.

 If you send Bitcoin from a Coinbase wallet to a darknet market, the transaction isn't private because anyone who has your Coinbase address can see that you sent funds to the darknet on the public ledger.
-The way that mixers work is pretty simple: Instead of sending your Bitcoin to the destination address, you send your Bitcoin from a wallet to the mixing service.
-Your Bitcoin is deposited into a stash of bitcoins that the service holds.
-The amount that you sent—minus a 1–3% fee—is substituted with the same number of bitcoins from different sources and sent to the destination address.
+The way that CoinJoin works is pretty simple.
+Instead of sending your Bitcoin directly to your destination, a Coinjoin service will mix your transaction with combine your transaction with another transaction— or several other transactions.
+A snoop on the blockchain thus has a harder time tying back which outputs belong to you.

 🥉 For the Cryptography Nerd: Zcash